Perfect-Precision 2D Geometry Using Complex Integer Rings

 Using $\mathbb{Z}\mathbb{Z}_r$ to represent polygon vertex coordinates

 In the beginning I claimed that all of this has something to do with 2D geometry and polygons.
 But I must admit that the whole framework of $\mathbb{Z}\mathbb{Z}_r$-based polygons I am working on is still a work-in-progress.
 What you have seen here is both an intermediate milestone in my project and an introduction preparing the stage for what comes next.
 There will definitely be a follow-up post, once it all has matured enough and as soon as time allows me to write it down.
-I just felt like this whole side-story about complex integer rings was big and interesting enough to stand on its own.
+I just felt like this whole side-story about cyclotomic rings was big and interesting enough to stand on its own.

 To give you a little glimpse, my unorthodox approach to polygons is based on describing them as a sequence of unit length steps in a sufficiently rich complex integer ring.
 Such an abstract sequence can be realized into a polygon boundary by following the respective directions from a chosen starting point and direction.
 It can be considered to be a kind of bare-bones Turtle graphics.
 Many common and interesting shapes can be described just by using this simple formalism, and it allows for some very efficient implementations of typically rather cumbersome operations[3].
 In the follow-up post, I am going to explain in detail how it all works, what the main limitations are, and what operations are supported.